dvingerh/yt-dl-protocol/README.md

 ## Features
 - **List of Support**: Given that this tool relies on [youtube-dlp](youtube-dlp), there are hundreds of sites which (in theory) this tool should also support.
 - **Instant Downloads**: Easily download media content supported by `youtube-dlp` by clicking the bookmarklet.
-- **Simple Setup**: Enable the `ytdl://` protocol within the utility and add the bookmarklet to your browser's bookmarks bar.
+- **Simple Setup**: Register the `ytdl://` protocol within the utility and add the bookmarklet to your browser's bookmarks bar.
 That's all.
 - **No Background Processes**: The application runs only when needed, ensuring efficient use of system resources.

 ## Installation

-### C# Backend

-1. Download the latest version from the [Releases](Releases) page.
-2. Save the file to a permanent location.
-I cannot be moved or named (unless you wish to unregister the protocol).
-3. This software requires access to the system registry.
-Therefore it has to be run as an Administrator.

-### Bookmarklet

 1. Create a new bookmark in your web browser.
 2. Name the bookmark something memorable, like `Download with yt-dl`.